datokrat/abnfjs.old/README.md

 # abnfjs
-A parser of ABNF code and an interpreter that parses code based on the parsed ABNF specification - a "parser generator" or "parser parser"...
+A JavaScript based parser of ABNF code and an interpreter that parses code based on the parsed ABNF specification - a "parser generator" or "parser parser".
+No Node Package Manager dependencies required.

-I'm afraid that this documentation is not very sophisticated, yet.
-If you have any questions please send me a message!
+I'm sorry that this documentation is not very sophisticated, yet.
+If you have any questions please don't hesitate to send me a message!

 # example
 ### grammar.abnf